One Day in Cologne Germany: Top Things To Do on Foot

 KölnTriangle DIY walking itinerary for a day in Cologne-Germany

 If you’re into city views (and who isn’t?), don’t miss the KölnTriangle observation deck.
-Unlike the Cathedral Tower, this one comes with an elevator—no stairs, just smooth sailing to the top!
+Unlike the Cathedral Tower, this one comes with an elevator — no stairs, just a smooth ride to the top!

-For just €3, you get one of the best panoramic views of Cologne, including a perfect shot of the Cathedral from across the Rhine.
-It’s an excellent spot for photos, especially around sunset.
+For just €3, you’ll get one of the best panoramic views of Cologne, including a stunning shot of the Cathedral from across the Rhine.

 📍 Ottoplatz 1, Cologne